kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 ### Media Remote Control

 The `KCastProvider` has a `KCastMediaRemoteControl` instance that controls the playback of the video being cast.
-The `KCastMediaRemoteControlDelegate` will provide you with the playback callbacks while casting.
+The `KCastMediaRemoteControlDelegate` will provide you with playback callbacks while casting.
 For example:
 ```
 // To play the memdia